Radar

 more powerful.

-Photo by Christopher Griffin courtesy of US
+carriers.
+Photo by Gretchen M. Albrecht courtesy of US Navy and

 Once the radio waves have been generated, an antenna,